polym8th/Harvest/README.md

      See Figure 1

 - **Login Page**
-    - The user can log in with their email and password to log into the Creator Dashboard or the Client Dashboard.
+    - The user can log in with their email and password to log into the Creator dashboard or the Client dashboard.
      See Figure 2

 - **Creator Dashboard**